balintn22/Forestry/README.md

         new TextNode{ Id = "2", ParentId = null },
         new TextNode{ Id = "21", ParentId = "2" },
     };

+    // You create a visitor by specifying a child accessor: a method to -
+    //havong a node - fetches child nodes.
     IForestVisitor<TextNode> visitor = new ForestVisitor<TextNode>(node =>
         _nodes.Where(n => n.ParentId == node.Id)
     );

+    // With that little help, Forestry can perform various tree or forest
+    // walks of your tree.
     var rootNodes = _nodes.Where(node => node.ParentId == null);
     Console.WriteLine("Visiting nodes depth first...");
     visitor.VisitDepthFirst(